jacobrgreen114/uxui-rs/README.md

 ## Speed
 Uxui is a retained mode UI framework and designed around minimizing as much dynamic dispatch as possible.

-## State
+## Current State
-As of right now, Uxui is in a very early stage of development.
+As of right now, uxui is in very early stages of development.
 It is not ready for production use.
+So far, validation and testing is only being done on Windows, but Linux and macOS are planned to be fully validated in the near future.

-Currently, due to the lack of inheritance, 'Components' are impemented purely using dyn traits.
+Currently, due to the lack of inheritance, 'Components' are implemented purely using dyn traits.
-This results in each component having to handle its own sizing and event propagation to its children.
+This results in each component having to handle its own sizing and event processing / propagation.
-This is not ideal, and will be changed in the future once a better solutions is decided upon.
+This is not ideal, and will hopefully be changed in the future once a better solutions is decided upon.

+## Requirements
+- glslc - glsl compiler (can be found in the vulkan sdk)